BitcoinDesign/Guide/guide/onboarding/getting-to-know-your-users.md

 </div>

+---

 ## Brainstorm solutions with your team
 With this information, you can craft solutions based on these barriers and motivators to create the best experience for a user like Josh.

-To weaken Josh's "Fear of losing a private key," a wallet might opt to initially backup an encrypted version of his recovery phrase to a cloud provider and educate him over time on how to take more control of his private key.
+To weaken Josh's "Fear of losing a private key," a [wallet]({{ 'guide/getting-started/software/#wallets' | relative_url }}) might opt to initially backup an encrypted version of his recovery phrase to a cloud provider and educate him over time on how to take more control of his private key.

-Given that control is a motivator, a wallet could aim to provide as much customizability as possible such as fee selection or coin selection.
+Savings is a big motivator for Josh and so you should have a big focus on security and making sure a loss of funds over a long period of time is virtually impossible.
+Given that control is also a motivator, a wallet could aim to provide as much customizability as possible such as fee selection or coin selection.

+This is a good opportunity to circle back and find out deeper things about a user like Josh:
+ - How big is the amount he's likely to save?
+ - What are the unique security concerns in this cultural context?
+ - How do Nigerians typically convert their fiat to Bitcoin?

 It's important to allow you and your team to be as free and creative about how you might solve these unmet needs.
 No idea is too "out there".
 Gather as many ideas as possible and build upon each other's ideas as you move along.
 Also, look for existing research and findings to compare against what you have found and check for any similarities.

+---

 ## Prototype & Test
 Next, you can think about prototyping a subset of these ideas and understanding your ideas' feasibility through feedback on these prototypes.
 Put your prototypes in front of real users and test to verify the solution meets the users' needs.

-You might choose to lean on something like the Bitcoin Wallet UI Kit[^4], which gives you several components that you can piece together for a specific use case.
+You might choose to lean on something like the Bitcoin Wallet UI Kit[^4], which gives you several components that you can piece together for a specific [use case]({{ 'guide/case-studies/' | relative_url }}).
 This would allow you to prototype rapidly and get a feel for if the UI flow makes sense before committing to more detailed designs.

 Ultimately the goal of onboarding is that users trust the application, feel comfortable using it, and are set up for success.
 They should have an idea of how this application is going to fit into their lives and take care of certain needs.
 It's also ideal if they can already envision the next time they will use it.